Public Notices

 Back to Top

-2018 Real Property Tax Delinquent Tax Assessment
+2021 Real Property Tax Delinquent List

-Reprints of the invoice statement for the total amount to pay must be obtained at the Real Property Tax Division, 1240 Army Drive, Barrigada.
-For convenience purposes, you are now able to pay your property taxes on-line at payguam.gov.
+This list is available for review at each village Mayor’s office, the Real Property Tax Division and, on our website at www.guamtax.com.
+To ensure that your property is not delinquent for 2021, you must also search by the “Parcel Description”.
+Reprints of the invoice statement for the total amount to pay must be obtained at the Department of Revenue and Taxation, Real Property Tax Division, 1240 Army Drive, Barrigada.
+For convenience purposes, you are now able to pay your property taxes online at pay.guam.gov.

 /s/ DAFNE MANSAPIT-SHIMIZU